namhyung/uftrace/doc/uftrace-record.md

 and `trace_off`) control whether uftrace records the specified functions or not.

 The 'recover' trigger is for some corner cases in which the process accesses the callstack directly.
-During tracing of the v8 javascript engine, for example, it kept getting segfaults in the garbage collection stage.
-It was because v8 incorporates the return address into compiled code objects(?).
-The `recover` trigger restores the original return address at the function entry point and resets to the uftrace return hook address again at function exit.
-I was managed to work around the segfault by setting the `recover` trigger on the related function (specifically `ExitFrame::Iterate`).
+For now it's not necessary to call it as uftrace does the job automatically.

 The 'time' trigger is to change time filter setting during execution of the function.
-It can be used to apply differernt time filter for different functions.
+It can be used to apply different time filter for different functions.

 The `read` trigger is to read some information at runtime.
 The result will be recorded as (builtin) events at the beginning and the end of a given function.